You may think that once winter sets in your garden is going to be barren and bare. But it doesn’t have to be.

 Mulching

-Mulch helps protect plant roots from freezing temperatures and retains moisture.
-Apply a thick layer of mulch around the base of your plants in late fall.
+Mulch helps protect plant roots from the freezing temperatures in the winter.
+It also keeps the soil moist.
+So apply a thick layer of mulch around the base of your plants in the late fall.

 Watering

-Winter can be dry so it’s important to water your plants during dry spells.
-Be careful not to overwater though as this can lead to root rot.
+You might think of winter as being wet but it can actually be surprisingly dry.
+So it’s important to water your plants during any dry spells.
+Be careful not to overwater though as you might end up with root rot.

 Pruning